 Consult spare parts list in service manuals that are provided following delivery of equipment.
 The following is included with the LV Control Panel: CR1 relay, CR2 relay, rectifier, MOV assembly, test switch, test plug.
 Note: For mechanical latch assemblies, an additional CR1 relay is substituted for the CR2 relay.
+For starters with IntelliVAC control.
+Power fuses are R rated for motor loads or E rated for non-motor loads.
+Power fuses are sized to the motor or transformer load data provided at the time the starter is ordered.
+Refer to dimensional drawings for specific fuse type and size.
+Bolt-on or clip-on fuses are available for various load sizes.
+Contact Rockwell Automation for details.

-(3) For starters with electro-mechanical control.
-(4) For starters with IntelliVAC control.
+(6) For starters with electro-mechanical control.